Get going in 30 seconds

 - Type your prompt.

-- NI portal → Keys → edit your key → set Default Privacy Tier to
+- NI portal → Keys → edit your key → set allowed route tiers.

 Troubleshooting